3 May-13 June 2017 (E05417) | Register for this course (opens in a new window)

 Week 6.
 Mainstreaming Approaches to Addressing Gender-based Violence

 The course is intended for staff of inter-governmental and non-governmental organisations, (under)graduate students, humanitarian practitioners, gender focal points and others interested in gender equality.
 Participants should have a good written command of English — the working language of the course — and have high competence and comfort with computer and Internet use.
 HREA aims to ensure equal gender and geographical distribution across the selected participants.

 Tuition fee for participants: US$ 435; (US$ 495 after 1 March 2017) tuition for auditors: US$ 165 (US$ 195 after 1 March 2017).
-Payments can be made online with major credit cards (Discover, MasterCard, Visa), PayPal and bank transfer (additional fee applies).
+Payments can be made online with major credit cards (American Express, Discover, MasterCard, Visa), PayPal and bank transfer (additional fee applies).
 Bulk rates are available.
 Payments are due upon registration.

 How to register